Hi everyone

 Fleeing this galactic threat, Ravna crash lands on a strange world with a ship-hold full of cryogenically frozen children, the only survivors from a destroyed space-lab.
 They are taken captive by the Tines, an alien race with a harsh medieval culture, and used as pawns in a ruthless power struggle."

 The book was way too long for the story it told.
-Multiple chapters where essentially nothing happened that was different from the previous chapters.
-There's no character development and no world-building anywhere.
-Endless talking about nothing or about the same things over and over.
-It was just boring.
+There were multiple chapters where essentially nothing happened that hadn’t already been covered.
+There was no real character development, and the world-building felt almost nonexistent.
+Endless conversations about nothing, or the same topics repeated over and over, made it feel tedious and boring.

-It has also aged badly.
-The futuristic aspects are now completely dated and almost laughable.
+It has also aged really poorly.
+The futuristic elements are now dated and, at times, almost laughable.

-So yes, another Award Winning Novel I didn't love or even truly liked.
-Sad but true.
+So yes, another award-winning novel that I didn’t love or even truly like.
+Sad, but true.

 Happy reading!